cjyaras/deep-lora-transformers/README.md

-Implementation of Deep LoRA in JAX + Flax.
+Implementation of Deep LoRA in JAX/Flax.

-**This repo has been made publicly available for reproducibility, but still undergoing changes.**
+This repo has been made publicly available for reproducibility, but **still under construction.** Will release PyTorch version, improve interface/implementation, and add new features (hopefully) in the next couple months. 😊

 ## Setup